michael-spencer31/flask-ball/README.md

 Hosted at on Render at https://flask-ball.onrender.com/

-Note the first page load may be very slow due to Render's free instance.
+Note the first page load may be very slow due to the free instance of Render slowing down with inactivity.
+After the initial load speed should be normal.